 Passenger lists mainly contain the following types of information: name of the passenger, gender and age of the passenger, date of departure from Finland, name of the ship leaving Finland, ticket price, Ocean Liner Company, destination in North America and companions.
+From

-From 1904 also the departure date from England and name of the ship is listed.
+1904 also the departure date from England and name of the ship is listed.
 The lists also inform whether the ticket was bought in Finland or prepaid, that is, sent by a relative or friend in America.
 The port of call in England and port of arrival in America is also listed.

 Most of F.Å.A.'s passenger lists have survived and are kept in the manuscript collection of the Library of Åbo Akademi University in Turku.
-The Institute of Migration has computerized most of F.Å.A.'s passenger lists.
-The database is accessible on the Internet at http://www.migrationinstitute.fi
+The Migration Institute of Finland has computerized most of F.Å.A.'s passenger lists.
+The database is accessible on the Internet at siirtolaisrekisteri. siirtolaisuusinstituutti.fi/?lang=en.